Mir4H/CityBikeApp/README.md

 # City Bike App

-An app that lists HSL city bike journeys and stations.
+An app that I created to try out what I could do with some open data.
+This is an app that lists HSL city bike journeys and stations.
 Every journey and station also has a details page for more information.
 Journeys can be sorted and filtered by journey duration and distance covered.
 Stations and journeys may also be searched by station name. </br>

 ## Test it!
 You can test the app on Expo Go, please find it here: https://expo.dev/@mir4ha/citybike-app?serviceType=classic&distribution=expo-go</br>